MACI Quadratic Voting Rules (AEZ Quadratic Grant): https://dorahacks.io/aez/maci-voting/detail

 Gas Fee (Reimbursement) - Gas Station

 This MACI voting round includes a gas station to cover on-chain voting fees, so you don't need tokens in your wallet.
-However, when you link your wallet, it might still display a gas fee.
+However, when you link your wallet it might still display a gas fee.
 Don't worry!
-The system will not deduct any $DORA tokens from your wallet.
+The system will not attempt to deduct any $DORA tokens from your wallet.

 Note: The gas station may be temporarily exhausted if too many voters use it.
 If this happens, please contact @dorahacksofficial on Telegram to report it, and we'll recharge the gas station immediately.